-VIRABHADRASANA II OR WARRIOR II POSE
+HATHA YOGA POSE: VIRABHADRASANA II OR WARRIOR II

-Warrior II or Virabhadrasana II comes from Sanskrit word veer-uh-buh-DRAHS-uh-nuh that represents mythological Hindu warrior, Virabhadra, an incarnation of the god Shiva and word asana that means pose.
+Warrior II or Virabhadrasana II comes from Sanskrit word veer-uh-buh-DRAHS-uh-nuh represents the mythological Hindu warrior, Virabhadra, an incarnation of the god Shiva and the word asana that means pose.
 Virabhadra was a tall, dark, and fierce deity, depicted with a thousand arms, flaming hair and eyes, and wearing a garland of skulls.

 As a strong pose, Virabhadrasana II can teach modern yogis a lot about the dynamics of bringing wisdom into the actions of our everyday lives.
 It is a powerful pose, no doubt, but as you explore the pose’s alignment and inner attitude, the heart of the peaceful warrior begins to reveal itself.
 This is a core yoga pose that is taught in most, if not all, yoga teacher trainings (YTT) and yoga certification programs that are registered yoga schools (RYS).

 - Stretches your hips, groins and shoulders.

 - Opens your chest and lungs.

 - Improves circulation and respiration.

 - Beneficial for those with sedentary or desk bound jobs.